dashbird/logbird-public-web/content/docs/triggers/trigger-reponse-data-model.md

 ​		*Type*: String

-​		`groups` If any of the rules matched a pattern and produced a result it will be return in the groups object.
+​		`groups` If any of the rules matched a pattern and produced a result it will be returned in the groups object.

 ​		*Type*: Object
         <div class="indentLeft">